Revolutionaries and radicals look bravely to the future, but are also often inspired by the past.

 Finding value in tradition and in past eras is sometimes dismissed out of hand as “reactionary”, “nostalgic” or “backward looking”.
 In Orwellian terms, it is regarded as loathsome “oldthink”.

-There is a very intelligent discussion of this issue in a book about of Guy Debord and the Situationists published in France a few years ago.
+There is a very intelligent discussion of this issue in a book about Guy Debord and the Situationists published in France a few years ago.
 (1)

 Author Patrick Marcolini talks about the way in which elements of this influential revolutionary movement, such as its innovative détournement of images, have now been totally recuperated by the capitalist system.